Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Surface tension calculations

-where the terms proportional to $\lambda^2$ are generated by integrating out the rapid modulation of the Rabi coupling.
+where the terms proportional to $\lambda^2$ are generated by `integrating out' the rapid modulation of the Rabi coupling.
 This is done perturbatively in the small parameter $\epsilon$ associated with the mean value of the Rabi coupling; from now on we implicitly neglect all terms of order $\epsilon^2$.
-In Eq.~\eqref{eq:hamiltonian} we have defined

-where $g_{ij}$ is the effective 2D two-body interaction between atomic states $\ket{i}$ and $\ket{j}$.
-We also have $V(\vb*x)$ the trapping potential, $\mu$ the chemical potential, and $\bar{n}_\mathrm{fv}$ the uniform bulk number density in the false vacuum.
+We also neglect the `eff' subscript below, as all of our calculations are performed using this effective Hamiltonian.